tarantool/doc/doc/reference/reference_lua/string.rst

     in a table.
 The places to split are the places where ``split-string`` occurs.

-    :param input-string: (string) the string to split
+    :param string input-string: the string to split
-    :param split-string: (string) the string to find within ``input-string``.
+    :param integer split-string: the string to find within ``input-string``.
                                  Default = space.
-    :param max: (integer) maximum number of delimiters to process counting from the beginning of the input string.
+    :param integer max: maximum number of delimiters to process counting from the beginning of the input string.
 Result will contain max + 1 parts maximum.

     :Return: table of strings that were split from ``input-string``
     :Rtype: table